 Did you realize the band Fleetwood Mac released ten albums and made multiple line-up changes before Rumours won the Grammy for Best Album in 1977?

 Ten albums!
 That is a lot of, largely unrecognized, work.

 Keep moving your small business, family, and life forward bit by bit even though the future is unclear and the accolades aren’t pouring in.

 2. Make your best “music” with the team assembled at the time.

 Ever worked with an odd, annoying, or controlling client?
 Did you wish you could shuffle the deck and choose someone else?
 It appears Fleetwood Mac did that often, and yet they never quit.

 Fleetwood Mac was formed in England in 1967 as a blues group with five guys, two of which, namesakes – Mick Fleetwood and John McVie – hung in through it all.
-And boy was there a lot to hang through – label changes, legal battles, personality conflicts, their label putting a completely fake Fleetwood Mac on tour in 1974, alcohol, drugs, misunderstandings, and egos.
+And boy was there a lot to hang through – label changes, legal battles, personality conflicts, their label putting a completely fake Fleetwood Mac on tour in 1974, alcohol, drugs, misunderstandings, break-ups, and egos.